acl-csr-anon/csr-ct-evidence-pack/README.md

 ## Important Note on Figures and Language Consistency

-The figures included in the ACL paper were generated using Japanese-language prompts, whereas the responses publicly released in this GitHub repository are based on English-language prompts.
+The figures included in the ACL paper were generated using Japanese-language prompts during the internal experimental phase of this study.
+The responses publicly released in this GitHub repository are English-language outputs generated independently for cross-system verification purposes.

-This discrepancy is intentional and does not affect the validity of the experimental claims.
-The purpose of this repository is to demonstrate the **structural and semantic reproducibility framework itself**, not to provide bitwise-identical regeneration of all figures.
+This language discrepancy is intentional and does not affect the validity of the experimental claims.
+The objective of this repository is to demonstrate the proposed structural and semantic reproducibility framework itself, rather than to provide bitwise-identical regeneration of all experimental figures.

-All evaluation logic, experimental design, and reproducibility arguments remain fully consistent across both language settings.
-No direct copy-paste alignment between Japanese figures and English responses is assumed or required.
+While the surface language differs, the underlying experimental design, prompt structure, evaluation logic, and reproducibility methodology are strictly identical across both settings.
+No direct copy–paste alignment between the Japanese figures and the English responses is assumed, performed, or required.

+Furthermore, no additional response-level data were manually reconstructed or re-generated for metric computation after the figure generation phase.
+All figures therefore serve as faithful evidence of the reported experimental behavior under the same methodological design.

 ## Reproducibility

 All experiments were conducted with temperature fixed at 0.0.
 A single fixed sentence embedding model was used for evaluation.
 All scripts required to reproduce the reported results are provided.

+## Important Note on Figures and Responses

+The figures included in this repository were generated using Japanese-language prompts during the internal experimental phase of this study.
+The responses stored in this repository are English-language outputs generated for independent cross-system verification.

+While the languages differ, the underlying experimental structure, prompt logic, and evaluation framework are identical.
+No additional response-level data were manually copied or reconstructed for metric computation after figure generation.
+All figures therefore serve as faithful evidence of the reported experimental behavior under the same methodological design.

 ## License